 Many users opt for this approach because it gives them more freedom than their PC’s built-in components.
-Besides changing their DPI settings, installing drivers enables the owner to designate each button for particular purposes.
+Besides changing their DPI settings, installing drivers allows the owner to designate a specific action for each button.

 How to Check Mouse DPI on a Chromebook

 You shouldn’t have too much trouble checking your Mouse DPI on a Chromebook.
 It’ll only take a handful of clicks: